 Raith Rovers Football Club was established in 1883.
 The club draws its name, Raith, from a vague historical association with the region of Fife from Kirkcaldy (where the club is based) to Lochgelly.

 The Rovers first used a badge on their kits during the 1912/13 season.
-This early badge included a lion rampant holding a belt buckle, the latter of which being borrowed both from the Kirkcaldy coat of arms.
+This early badge included a lion rampant holding a belt buckle, the latter of which being derived from the Kirkcaldy coat of arms.
 A variation of this badge was used until the 1949/50 season, when the Scottish royal coat of arms, featuring a yellow shield with a red lion rampant, was used to mark the Rovers’ promotion to the Scottish top tier.
 The following season, the more traditional badge returned to the kit.

 The home kit is inspired by the Rovers’ home kits from 1950 to 1954, in particular, the kit worn during the 1953/54 season.
 The away kit is a hooped version of the Rovers’ traditional red away colour scheme.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.